niclui/writing/_posts/2022-03-18-Generating-Robustness-Adapting-QA-systems-to-new-domains.md

 discriminator from initially being overwhelmed with difficult examples, and allows it to progressively train on harder examples.

-Secondly, we incorporate Wasserstein regularization where the weights of the discriminator are clipped between -0.01 and 0.01 before backward propagation.
+Secondly, we incorporate <a href="https://proceedings.mlr.press/v70/arjovsky17a.html">Wasserstein regularization</a> where the weights of the discriminator are clipped between -0.01 and 0.01 before backward propagation.
 Weight clipping can enforce the Lipschitz constraint, which regularizes adversarial training and improves stability.